-In R we’ll often use functions written by other people that have tools that we want to use in our code.
-To use these functions we need to tell R that we want to use that particular package - and packages are just a collection of functions.
-For this example we’re using packages that help us clean and aggregate data or to graph it, so we load it here.
+In R we’ll often use code written by other people that have tools that we want to use in our code.
+To use this code we need to tell R that we want to use that particular package - and packages are just a collection of other people’s code.
+A collection of code for a specific purpose (e.g. making a graph, doing a very particular cleaning task) is called a function.
+Each package is a collection of functions.
+For this example, we’re using packages that help us clean and aggregate data or to graph it, so we load it here.
 The general convention is to start your R file with each of the packages you want to use at the top of the file.

 library(dplyr) library(ggplot2) library(crimeutils) library(tidyr)

 Next we need to load in our data.
-The data we’re using is a .Rds file so we load it using the function
+The data we’re using is a type of R data file called an .Rds file so we load it using the function

-We then subset the data to only data from 2019 and 2029 and where the agency reported in both years.
+We then subset the data to only data from 2019 and 2020 and where the agency reported in both years.
 Subsetting essentially means that we only keep the rows of data that meet those conditions.
 Another quirk of this data is that it includes homicides that are not murder - namely, negligent manslaughter.
-So the final subsetting condition we want it to only include murder and nonnegligent manslaughter.
+So the final subsetting condition we use is that it only includes murder and nonnegligent manslaughter.

-Now we have only the rows of data which we want.
+Now we have only the rows of data that we want.
 Each row of data is a single murder incident, so we want to aggregate that data to the year-level and see how many murders there were for each victim-offender relationship group.
-The following chunk of code does that and then finds the percent different.
+The following chunk of code does that and then finds the percent difference.
 Since we can have large percent changes due to low base rates, we then remove any rows where there were fewer than 50 murders of that victim-offender relationship type in 2019.
-Finally, we arrange the data.frame from smallest to largest difference.
-We’ll print out the data.frame just to show you what it looks like.
+Finally, we arrange the data from smallest to largest difference.
+We’ll print out the data just to show you what it looks like.

 Once we have our data cleaned and organized in the way we want, we are ready to graph it.
-By default when R graphs data it will organize it - if it is a character type - alphabetically.
-In our case we want it ordered by largest to smallest change in the number of murders between 2019 and 2020 by relationship type.
-So we first tell R to order it by the relationship type variable.
+By default when R graphs data it will organize it alphabetically.
+In our case we want it ordered by smallest to largest change in the number of murders between 2019 and 2020 by relationship type.
+So we first tell R to order it by the relationship type variable, which we’ve already sorted in the last section of code.
 Then we use the

-ggplot() function (which is covered extensively in Chapters @ref(#graphing-intro) and @ref(#ois_graphs)) to make our graph.
-In our code we include the dataset we’re using, which is the shr_difference data.frame and the columns we want to graph.
+ggplot() function (which is covered extensively in Chapters 14 and 15) to make our graph.
+In our code we include the data set we’re using, which is the shr_difference data and the columns we want to graph.
 Then we tell it we want to create a bar chart and what we want the x-axis and y-axis labels to be.
 Finally, we have two lines that just affect how the graph looks.
 All of this is covered in the two graphing chapters, but is only several lines of code to go from cleaned data to a beautiful - and informative - graphic.